tyjyang/FCCee-Scalar-Boson/README.md

 cd FCCee-Scalar-Boson
 source setup.sh
 ```
+Note that you'd have to run `source setup.sh` everything you log in to a new shell.
 It should be noted here that you'd have to **remove any CMSSW setup** and start
 from a clean shell before `setup.sh` can properly install delphes.